gfronza/rabbitmq-alert/README.rst

 Send notifications to the staff when predefined conditions are triggered.

-(FYI, this is an early project, the first version will be released within a week)
+(FYI, this is an work in progress)

 What conditions?
 ================